How Different Sugars Affect Baking

 Also known as powdered sugar, C&H® Confectioners Sugar has a fine, soft powder consistency that’s easily stirred, mixed or whipped into recipes.
 It’s ideal for dusting, icing, frosting and decorating as it easily dissolves into liquid, creating a thick, easily spreadable material.
 You can also use it in cakes and cookies to give a more dense texture.
 From Buttercream Frosting to No-Bake Mixed Berry Cheesecake Bars, you’ll love the way everything tastes.

-Delightfully refined to retain more molasses, C&H® Demerara Cane Sugar has a light golden color and larger crystals than granulated sugar.
+Delightfully refined to retain more molasses flavor, C&H® Demerara Cane Sugar has a light golden color and larger crystals than granulated sugar.
 Although it’s not recommended for baking, it does make a wonderful topping for your baked goods.
 Its delicate, crunchy texture is simply delightful on everything from Blackberry Almond Cheesecake to Mini Plum Apricot Tarts.

 Have you ever wondered if you can substitute granulated sugar for organic sugar?
 You sure can, and it has some wonderful results.
-C&H® Organic Cane Sugar imparts a deeper flavor to baked goods because it contains a little of the molasses that’s processed out of granulated sugar.
+C&H® Organic Cane Sugar imparts a deeper flavor to baked goods because it contains a little of the molasses flavor that’s processed out of granulated sugar.
 It also has a natural blond color that can add a nice hue to cookies and cakes.
 From Marble Cake with Vanilla Bean Frosting to Cranberry Nut Cookies, replace the granulated sugar in the recipe cup-for-cup for C&H® Organic Raw Cane Sugar.
 We know you’ll love the results.

 When pastry chefs and experienced bakers craft their finest creations, they turn to C&H® Baker’s Sugar.
 It’s made especially for baking.
 Unlike white granulated sugar, the grain size is much finer.
 So it mixes, blends and melts more evenly, making it ideal for cakes, cookies, pastries, brownies, frostings and glazes.
 Whether you’re mixing it into Tres Leches Cake or Apple Hand Pies, you’re going to get a lot of compliments.
 Just ask a professional baker.